 Several brothers told me something very interesting.
 They told me, “Abraham, to do evangelism is not so easy anymore as it was a few years ago.
 Not so many people come to our meetings.
 Not so many people are repenting of their sins.
 People have already heard about Jesus and people have already read a tract.”
 Brothers and sisters, it might be _________.
 People’s spiritual response may gradually be decreasing.
 What does that mean?
 It means that you can’t wait to start a whole bunch of churches till five years from now, because there won’t be any unbelievers interested in being saved.
 If you have cities without churches, you have to do it now!
 If you want to conquer your province, you need to do it now!
 There are no excuses.
 There is no better time than today!

 We need to do it this year.
 This year, here in your province you need to establish your ministry firmly.
-I believe in the Central Volga and Central Siberia regions and maybe some other areas the ministry is so strong that the church can’t go on without it now.
+I believe in some other areas the ministry is so strong that the church can’t go on without it now.
 Some other places are in different stages.
 This is the year to establish your ministry.
 This is the year to accomplish something with your students.
 Your students need to go.
 I still remember that some church leaders asked me, “Why do we need to study the Bible?
 If I will study the Bible, what will it mean to me?
 How will it help me?
 How will it help my family?
 What will it do for my church?”
 What great needs still exist!
 Students need to go and share God’s Word both in evangelism and disciple making.

 IV.
 Conquer The Whole Land!

 Every province still needs many new churches.
-There are around 2000 Baptist churches in Russia, and through the CBLT Center ministry we would like to see 2000 more.
+There are around 2000 Baptist churches in Ukraine , and through the local church discipling ministry we would like to see 2000 more.
 Oh, what a goal!
 What a challenge!
 What an opportunity!
 But it needs to be begun today.
 I need to tell you today and you need to make your plan tomorrow.
-Your course coach needs to know about it the day after tomorrow and his students a day later.
+Your mentoring coach needs to know about it the day after tomorrow and his students a day later.
 That’s how it takes time and how people will begin to pray together.
 You all know the Bible verse ‘Behold, today is the day of Salvation.’
 It’s today.